omauger/docker-compose-php/docs/composemanager.md

 ### build()
 #### parameters
-* $composeFiles : array of string | ComposeFileCollection - This is an optionnal parameter, default is an empty array.
+* composeFiles : array of string | ComposeFileCollection - This is an optionnal parameter, default is an empty array.
+* pull : boolean - If you need to attempt to pull the from image.
+This is an optionnal parameter, default is true.
+* forceRm : boolean - If you need to remove intermediate containers .
+This is an optionnal parameter, default is false.
+* cache : boolean - If you want to use cache.
+This is an optionnal parameter, default is true.

 #### returned type
 This method return the output for the command `docker-compose ... build` in string.